Top 5 Dyson Black Friday 2018 Deals You Can Still Score This Holiday Shopping Season

 Walmart is another potentially great option, as they also have numerous Dyson models marked perfectly for the holiday season.
 For example, the Dyson V8 Cordless Stick Vacuum is currently priced at $344.99, down from $599.00.
 There’s also a more moderately priced bagless Dyson marked down to $179.00, normally retailing for $279.00.

 Don’t overlook Target as an option either.
 They also have the Dyson Ball Animal 2 priced at $299.99, and it is currently still in stock.
-In addition, they are featuring the Dyson Ball Multifloor 2 Upfright Vacuum in yello for $249.99, regularly priced $399.99.
+In addition, they are featuring the Dyson Ball Multifloor 2 Upfright Vacuum in yellow for $249.99, regularly priced $399.99.

 If you’re in the market for a vacuum, but you are open to brands that might not come with that iconic Dyson name, there are great options available.
 The iRobot Roomba has sale prices available on Amazon, as does the Ecovacs Deebot Robot Vacuum.
 Other brands like Hoover, Bissell, and Black and Decker have deals available throughout the Black Friday shopping window for their models too.